 Lemon Essential Oil

-For this recipe I used a gallon container and about 30 t-shirt rags.
-You could use a gallon size zip lock bag or any plastic or glass container that has a tight fitting lid.
+For this recipe, I used a gallon container and about 30 t-shirt rags.
+You could use a gallon-size zip lock bag or any plastic or glass container that has a tight-fitting lid.
 Close securely after each use to prevent the alcohol from dissipating.
-Cut the recipe in half if you will be using a smaller container and just add enough rags to soak up all of the liquid.
+Cut the recipe in half if you will be using a smaller container and add enough rags to soak up all of the liquid.